bsc-pm-ompss-at-fpga/xtasks/README.md

  - One line for each accelerator type with the following information separated by tabs.
    - Accelerator type identifier (interger number).
    - Number of instances of such type (positive integer number).
-   - Working frequency in MHz (integer number).
    - Description (string, max.
 128 chars).
+   - Working frequency in MHz (floating point number).